finnbar/ALTANTIS/README.md

 [x] Control can drop items on the seafloor. (!bury for control) [x] Can shout at an engineer - control gives a question and answer, and then the engineer has to give a response.
 Ship takes more damage if the engineer gets it wrong.
-[ ] Basic inventory management. (!give for control, !remove for control, !trade maybe. no !drop as that's littering) [x] !death, so you can die.
+[ ] Basic inventory management. (!give for control, !remove for control, !trade maybe. no !drop as that's littering) [x] The Crane.
+[ ] Better map squares, including the ability for other types of square to have things in them, and "treasure chests".
+(Basically items that look like one thing but appear in the inventory as another.)
+[ ] Weapons, oh my.
+[x] !death, so you can die.

 Important non-gameplay features: